 Table 7 below provides a graphical summary of these complaint numbers against the eight standardised complaint categories used for reporting.
 This summary shows that the decrease seen in the overall number was as a result of a fall across most categories with the exception of noise, land-use and rivers.
-Noise compliance is reported through the Regulatory Section and is not covered here.
+As noise is reported through other departments it is not covered here.
 Of the others the increase in land use complaints was primarily around activities breaching zone rules and shelterbelts.
 For rivers it was seen in an increase in works in a watercourse.
 The major decreases were in discharges and the category of 'Other'.
 These results are discussed in more depth in the following sections.